parmentelat/nbhosting/fedora/installation.md

 ### course image (step 2 : build course image)

-The docker image name to use with a course is modifiable in the web UI - you need staff privileges of course.
+The image name to use with a course is modifiable in the web UI - you need staff privileges of course.

 #### option 1 : use a core image

 nbhosting comes with predefined images, that are built on top of publically available images (see step B above).
-If you'd like your course to use one of these, use e.g. `nbhosting/minimal-notebook` as the docker image name for this course.
+If you'd like your course to use one of these, use e.g. `nbhosting/minimal-notebook` as the image name for this course.

 ***Note*** that it is **not recommended** to use dockerhub images *as is*, as it will cause very poor overall performance.
 FYI the recipes to build our core images are located in the `images` subdir in the git repo.

 #### option 2 : piggyback

-If your nbhosting instance already hosts a course, say `python3`, and you want to host course `mycourse` with the same image as `python3`, you can just use that as your docker image name.
+If your nbhosting instance already hosts a course, say `python3`, and you want to host course `mycourse` with the same image as `python3`, you can just use that as your image name.

 #### option 3 : your own image

-Otherwise, your docker image name should match the course name (which is the default of course), and you can rebuild that image from the shell with
+Otherwise, your image name should match the course name (which is the default of course), and you can rebuild that image from the shell with

 ```
 nbh-manage course-build-image mycourse